nevilsonani/talk-to-pdf/README.md

 **Note:**
 - The AI answering logic is a placeholder.
 You’ll need to add OpenAI API integration and PDF text retrieval for full functionality.
-- Make sure both frontend and backend are running.